 The 5th Annual Wild & Scenic Film Festival returns to Invermere on Saturday, November 24, from 5 – 9:30pm.
+SOLD OUT!

 10 inspiring films, pizza and popcorn, cash bar, door prizes, 50/50 draw (a chance to win up to $500) and an awesome SILENT AUCTION (items are listed below).
 Here’s a chance to bid on a 3-night stay at Talus Lodge this winter!